 Distribution and Collection of Forms

-The Dean's Office will prepare the College Student Opinion Forms in duplicate.
+The Dean's Office will send out the student course opinion forms to instructors two weeks before the end of classes.
 Faculty members will distribute the forms during the last week of classes, allowing at least 15 minutes for completion.
 A designated student will collect and later take the forms to the office of the Dean for Academic Affairs.
 The instructor should hand out the forms, then should leave the room while students complete them.
 Instructors also distributing individual or departmental forms should allow adequate extra time or distribute them at a different time or date.

 Summary and Dissemination of Data

-After receiving the forms, the Dean's office will separate one copy of each of the completed forms and return one copy to the individual instructors for their own review and records after faculty have turned in semester grades.
+After receiving the completed forms, the Dean's office will make copies of the forms and return the originals to the individual instructors for their own review and records after faculty have turned in semester grades.
 The Dean's office will maintain the second copies on file for five years for use in evaluation processes.

 Upon receipt the Dean's office will have the numerical data tabulated and prepare standard statistical summaries for each course which will include summary distribution of ratings and average ratings for each faculty member's courses, but will not include average ratings for departments, divisions of the College, or decile rankings.
 The Dean will then use the statistical information to help guide selection of which forms to read in detail for individual student comments.